 Program Overview

-The Statewide Codes and Standards (C&S) Program saves energy on behalf of ratepayers by collaborating with regulatory bodies, such as the California Energy Commission (Energy Commission) and the U.S. Department of Energy (DOE), to strengthen existing Energy Efficiency (EE) regulations as well as develop new EE regulations.
+The Statewide Codes and Standards (C&S) Program saves energy on behalf of ratepayers by collaborating with regulatory bodies, such as the California Energy Commission (Energy Commission or CEC) and the U.S. Department of Energy (DOE), to strengthen existing clean energy regulations including those for energy efficiency (EE), transportation electrification, and building decarbonization, as well as develop new clean energy regulations.

-The State Building Codes Advocacy subprogram supports the California Energy Commission’s triennial update to the Energy Code (Title 24, Part 6) to include new EE regulations or to strengthen existing regulations for various technologies or measures, as well as pursue GHG emissions reductions in support of state policy goals.
+The State Building Codes Advocacy (SBCA) subprogram supports the California Energy Commission’s triennial update to the Energy Code (Title 24, Part 6) to include new clean energy regulations or to strengthen existing regulations for various technologies or measures, as well as pursue greenhouse gas (GHG) emissions reductions in support of state policy goals.
 Advocacy activities include the development of Codes and Standards Enhancement (CASE) proposals, research to provide the data needed to advance energy regulations, and participation in the public rulemaking processes.
 The subprogram also supports the Energy Commission and other state agencies in preparing recommendations to the California Building Standards Commission to update the California Green Buildings Standards (Title 24, Part 11 or CALGreen).

 The State Appliance Standards Advocacy (SASA) subprogram targets improvements to Title 20 by the California Energy Commission.
 Advocacy activities include developing Title 20 code enhancement proposals and participating in the California Energy Commission public rulemaking process.
 Additionally, the subprogram monitors state and federal legislation and intervenes, as appropriate.

 The National Codes & Standards subprogram advocates for national building codes and appliance standards that support California by encouraging adoption of transformative technologies and construction processes.
 Alignment between national and state codes also helps reduce barriers to compliance by harmonizing the requirements across state borders.
 Organizations that work across multiple states, including California, can establish business practices that would result in less customization for the California market.
-Participation in the DOE, Environmental Protection Agency (EPA), Federal Trade Commission (FTC), ASHRAE and IECC codes and standards update proceedings support of increasing requirements is important to minimize gaps, when regionally appropriate, between the California’s EE regulations and the EE regulations that other states adopt.
+Participation in the DOE, Environmental Protection Agency (EPA), Federal Trade Commission (FTC), American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE) and International Energy Conservation Code (IECC) codes and standards update proceedings support of increasing requirements is important to minimize gaps, when regionally appropriate, between California’s clean energy and EE regulations and the clean energy and EE regulations that other states adopt.

 Program Budget and Savings

-The CEDARS platform generates summary views of the following information based on application tables that the PAs upload to CEDARS.
+The CEDARS platform generates summary views of the following information based on application tables that the Program Administrators (PAs)upload to CEDARS.
 The information is organized at the program level and, if applicable, sub-program level to enable multiple cross-tabulations and outputs for stakeholders’ review and consideration.
 Programs with subprograms will be displayed at the subprogram level and will roll up to a program summary page.

 Subprogram Names